skagedal/blog.skagedal.tech/jekyll/_posts/2023-02-25-changing-names.md

 ---
 So, naming is hard.
 Every programmer will tell you so.

-Sometimes is hard because it really is difficult to find a name that matches some abstraction you're creating, without it becoming something super-clumsy.
+Sometimes it's hard because it really is difficult to find a name that matches the abstraction you're creating, without becoming super-clumsy.
 Sometimes, that's because you're trying to create a way too smart and complex abstraction.

 At other times, you do find what seems to be a good name.
 But then requirements change and the well-named thing gets different responsibilities, and all of a sudden the name no longer fits.